Jaffa Subdistrict, Mandatory Palestine

 Subdistricts grouped by districts in 1945.
 Jaffa Subdistrict as part of Lydda District in blue.

 The Jaffa Subdistrict was one of the subdistricts of Mandatory Palestine.
 It was located around the city of Jaffa.
 After the 1948 Arab-Israeli War, the district was converted almost in entirely to the Tel Aviv District in Israel.

-Depopulated towns and villages
+Towns and villages

 Official population statistics for the sub-district, from Village Statistics, 1945.